 - black-out eyeshades are worn by all competitors so as to ensure a level playing field of total sightlessness

-Goalball is “the” blind sport as it was created specifically for the blind and visually impaired.
-Goalball is an indoor court game developed with the unique skills of these athletes in mind and is played around the world.
-Developed in the late 1940’s, it has been played at the Paralympic level for almost 50 years!
+It truly is “the” blind sport as it was created specifically for the blind and visually impaired.
+It is an indoor court sport developed with the unique skills of visually impaired athletes in mind and is played around the world.
+Developed in 1946, Goalball has been played at the Paralympic level for almost 50 years!

-Defenders use their sense of hearing to focus entirely on the path and trajectory of the ball.
-So, while play is in progress, silence is required in the venue – the quieter the environment, the better players are able to concentrate and react to the ball.
+Defenders use their sense of hearing to focus on the path and trajectory of the ball; so, while play is in progress, silence is enforced in the venue.
+The quieter the environment, the better players are able to concentrate and react to the ball.
 Cheering is permitted during stoppages, like after a goal is scored or an incredible save is made on a penalty shot.
-Once the referee indicates resumption of play, total silence is once again enforced.
+Upon the resumption of play, total silence is once again enforced.

 There are Four Basic Fouls in Goalball:

 - Highball – a thrown ball must touch the floor of the court before passing over the highball line, which is situated 6m from the goal line at the thrower’s end.

 - Ten Seconds – a throw must take place within ten seconds of coming in contact with the defending team.
 Passing can take place within the ten seconds, and players may move about their end of the court to assume favourable positions.

 - Three Consecutive – no player may take more than two consecutive throws for their team.